 Here's a picture of Andrew measuring sections of the front bedroom wall.
 The next photo is the view of the insulation from outside the trailer.
-You can see the underbelly wrap (black fabric) is holding those pieces of insulation in place since there's no outside wall yet.
-And the last photo is the view from inside the trailer.
-The first layer of insulation is in, leaving 2 inches of space for the second layer of insulation.
+You can see the underbelly wrap (black fabric) is holding the bottom pieces in place since there's no outside wall yet.
+The last photo is the view from inside the rig; the extra space is for the second layer of 2 inch insulation.

 Trying to wrangle this huge sheet of plastic was a pain in the butt!
-But eventually Andrew and I got it straightened out, pulled tight and then stapled it to the wall beams.
-Once that was done we cut the extra plastic sheet off.
+Eventually Andrew and I got it straightened out, pulled tight and then stapled it to the wall beams.
+Once that was done we cut the extras off.

-Then using brads, we put luan up on the inside of the front bedroom wall and with a router a window hole was cut out.
+We used brads to put luan up on the inside of the front bedroom wall and used a router to cut out the window hole.

-We realized that the side bedroom window holes can't stay as is (picture on the left).
+We realized that the side bedroom window holes can't stay as is (picture on the bottom left).
 We have to cover up the inner wooden frame (the one that creates the square shape with rounded corners) because the flanges of the actual windows that go into the wall aren't square shaped and aren't wide enough to cover the entire inner wooden frame.
-So we glued pieces of luan over the inner frame so that any parts of the inner wooden frame that shows after the window is installed will be a smooth, nice luan surface instead of crummy 1" x 2" wood.
+So we glued pieces of luan over the inner frame to keep any parts of the inner wooden frame from showing after the window is installed.
+Instead it will be a smoothluan surface instead of crummy 1" x 2" wood that's visible.

 Putting insulation in the rest of the bedroom walls along with the sink area and shower.
 Then the plastic sheet for vapor barrier went on.

-During this time Jerud had cut out the fridge stand pieces.
-We are installing a fridge stand because it will hold the fridge in place and it makes the fridge taller so we don't always have to bend down to get things out of it.
-In the picture on the left Jerud is creating holes in the platform that the fridge will sit on where the fridge and platform will be screwed into one another.
+While Andrew and I worked on that, Jerud had cut out the parts for the fridge stand.
+We decided to install a stand because it will hold the fridge in place and make the fridge taller so we don't always have to bend down to get things out of it.
+The empty space under the stand will make a great place to store shoes!
+In the picture on the left, Jerud is drilling holes in the platform where the fridge will sit and be attached to.